jeffreykegler/old_kollos/notes/design/precedenced.md

 and what is traditionally called the "lowest" priority is called "loosest" priority.

-In the perlop man page, the priority are numbered from "highest" to "lowest", with 0 being the highest, so that the lowest prioriity is the highest-numbered.
+In the perlop man page, the priorities (as they are called on that page) are numbered from
+"highest" to "lowest", with 0 being the highest, so that the lowest priority is the highest-numbered.
 That kind of confusion is common in the literature, which is why I have preferred the terms "tight" and "loose" over "high" and "low".